cb109/slbsl/README.rst

 slbsl
 =====

+Convert paths from Windows to UNIX and vice versa.

-A small utility to convert slashes/backslashes to ease the pain of working in environments that use both (e.g. bash on Windows).
+Written to slightly ease the pain of working in environments that use both like a bash on Windows.

 Installation
 ------------